 Means full-bodied, intense and vigorous, perhaps a bit overblown.

 Describes a texture that is smooth, not coarse or tannic, sometimes

 Describes wines made by old-fashioned methods.
 Less refined and

 An oversized bottle holding 9 liters, the equivalent of 12 regular

 See ML or MALOLACTIC FERMENTATION

-Another condition occurring in early grape development.
+SHATTER: Another metabolic reaction occurring in early grape development.
 The tiny

 grapes have a small "cap" on the end.
 Normally, as they start